How did you first get into Kundalini Yoga?

 I had started seeing the word Kundalini in my reading when I was younger and the word held a kind of power to me, even before I understood what it meant.
 Before Kundalini Yoga, I was exploring the teachings of G.I.
 Gurdjieff as a road to awareness, but certain aspects of his teachings really require a group to work with.
 I sat in with a few groups who were more like study groups interpreting Gurdjieff’s writings, but I could never find a group to learn the movements.
 At the time, that was the path I really thought I was going to take.

 I have been interested in consciousness from as far back as I am able to trace my memory.
 What is amazing to me is that we as a global society still do not have a perfectly defined definition for what consciousness is.
-I like Yogi Bhajan’s definitions and explanations a lot.
-I think he was onto something with his multi-layered definition of the Ten Bodies and that still feels right to me – bringing together different aspects of the soul, the mind, the body and different aspects of the energetic field.
+I like Kundalini Yoga’s definitions and explanations a lot.
+I think this technology is onto something with its multi-layered definition of the Ten Bodies and that still feels right to me – bringing together different aspects of the soul, the mind, the body and different aspects of the energetic field.
 There could still be more that we are not aware of yet (or at least I am not), but I believe that I have now trained myself to understand myself at these levels.
 Gurdjieff said that in a given day we can be over a thousand different “me’s” and that your me at 9am is very different than your me at 2pm.
 I thought this was an interesting concept as well.
 When I ask myself, which me is talking or thinking or experiencing right now, I do observe that it is usually coming from one of these aspects of self/ten bodies and that I ask myself is this part of me acting rationally or honestly right now.
 If I answer yes, then I relate to these bodies being balanced at that moment and if I say no, then I ask myself where is this imbalance coming from and I get back to work.I still think that we need to keep researching consciousness and utilizing whatever technologies and other perspectives are available to us at this time.
 We have a good blueprint right now, but I still believe there is more to be discovered and explored.
 I personally am exploring the sciences more now.
 I need to keep reminding myself to have a broad perspective.
 Sometimes in my life I have noticed myself doing what Alfred Korzybski would call “confusing the map with the territory”.
 This would be the times in my life where I was experiencing kind of a tunnel vision with whatever I was studying, be it Yoga, psychology, science, art or music.
 I have sometimes become more focused on the system I was studying and kind of ignoring the whole and the real life experience or application.
 Not to say that is always a bad thing, because I tend to learn best when I am immersed in something, but I think I am using Yoga and my other studies and practices to understand the higher questions I keep coming to.
 I am really exploring the self, the planet, the human experience and trying to understand the human being and what it means to be alive.

 My only interest that is greater than my interest in consciousness has been my interest in creating music (which is still just a level of consciousness in itself).
 I really began to explore the Kundalini paths in order to understand certain energetic and ecstatic states that I was experiencing while playing live music.
 I identify my spirituality really through the spaces I have explored while playing music and the kindness that develops within me as a response to these experiences.
 Music is my highest form of meditation.
 Meditation has not taken me higher than music, but it has made my music more nuanced and purposeful.
 It has given me a lot of insight in terms of keeping and building on a certain space or energy.
 It has taught me how to really be in the sound current.
 It allowed me to really explore aspects of the mind through repetition (mantra, breath, movement, etc).
 It helped me to understand more functional relationships in music.